 giving live to a new structure

-Brief: On December of 2019 Home61, the top ranked real estate brokerage in South Florida, announced that they were shifting their business model to 100% online.
+Brief: In December of 2019 Home61, the top-ranked real estate brokerage in South Florida, announced that they were shifting their business model to 100% online.
 To illustrate their new vision, a new website was due.

-Home61 had been in the market for 5 years prior the pivot.
+Home61 had been in the market for 5 years prior to the pivot.
 Along this time, the company made a pipeline of customers based on their previous system.
-The main challenge from the design stand point was to effectively explain the new model.
+The main challenge from the design standpoint was to effectively explain the new model.

 Create a website that clearly explained the new structure of the company at a glance.
 By doing so, previous clients and new potential customers would be able to quickly assert if the new model satisfied their needs

-A big part of this was to look at what business that where applying the same or a similar approach were doing, in terms of their offering and their public presentation.
+I started looking at what other businesses applying the same or a similar approach were doing, in terms of their offering and their public presentation.

 We made a list of the things that we could include to add value to our proposition compare to the market offering, as well as points that could be useful to include, and then took off from there.